 New England Boating

-Boating is favorite New England Activities.
+Boating is a favorite New England Outdoor Activity.
 New England offers many lakes, ponds and waterways to go boating.
 The mighty Connecticut River also offers boating options and is home to several marinas that will rent you a boat for a day on the water.
 Lakeside marinas on Lake Champlain, Squam Lake, Lake Winnipesaukee, Newfound Lake and others have boat rentals available.
-To feature your NE boat tour, marina or boat rental, contact us.
+To feature your New England boat tour, marina or boat rental, contact us.

 A visit to the “Ocean State” of Rhode Island must include a boat tour, sunset cruise or whale watch cruise.
 With many yachting and sailing clubs, boat builders, slips and marinas, there’s no doubt Rhode Island is a boater’s paradise.
 Don’t let the size of this tiny state fool you – Rhode Island is brimming with fun boating options, as well as charters, tours and races.
 Newport’s deep water harbor has hosted the America’s Cup race for many years, and Providence hosts an impressive boat show annually.